Qudit low-density parity-check codes: Discussion

 \section{Discussion}

 In this paper, we introduced a framework for generalizing quantum LDPC codes from qubits to qudits.
 We gave the formalism for several promising LDPC codes, namely bivariate bicycle codes, hypergraph product codes, subsystem hypergraph product simplex codes, high-dimensional expander codes, and fiber bundle codes.
 Furthermore, our numerical code searches and decoding simulations introduce several novel qudit error correcting codes.
-For the decoding of our qudit codes, we relied on mixed-integer programming, which, while accurate, is relatively slow.
+For the decoding of our qudit codes, we relied on mixed-integer programming, which, while accurate, is relatively slow. \revA{As such, we limited our studies to the code capacity, while future work could tackle the more challenging problem of decoding measurement or circuit-level errors. } The code is available on GitHub in Ref.~\cite{haug2025qudit}.
 For future work, one could find faster decoders tailored to qudits, such as one based on belief propagation~\cite{roffe2020,panteleev2021}, neural networks~\cite{torlai2017neural,fosel2018reinforcement}, or \textsc{MaxSAT}~\cite{berent2023,noormandipour2024}.
 We also leave to future work the details of logical gates and operators in the qudit regime, which can be done, for example, using code automorphisms~\cite{sayginel2024}.

 We hope this work serves as a reference for researchers working on qudit error correction.
 The set of codes considered in this work is by no means exhaustive and there are many quantum error correcting codes that remain to be generalized to qudits.
 We also leave to future work more numerical analysis and searching for codes of the types that we introduced here, especially the high-dimensional expander and fiber bundle codes, for which we only gave theoretical results.